 Q. I have applied for and received tuition remission.
 For how much of the cost am I responsible?

 A. Employees, the spouses of employees, and/or the children of employees will pay an amount equal to twenty (20) percent of regular in-state registration and all applicable eligible fees for undergraduate courses.
-Employees will also pay an amount equal to twenty (20) percent of the regular in-state registration and all applicable eligible fees for graduate courses.
+Employees and the spouses of employees will also pay an amount equal to twenty (20) percent of the regular in-state registration and all applicable eligible fees for graduate courses.

 Q. My child has a good GPA and made a good score on the ACT, which qualified her for a University Scholarship.
 Will I be able to use both the scholarship and the fee waiver to cover the cost of my child attending UCA?